Chemo112/CHALLENGE_FACE/README/README.md

 https://github.com/Martlgap/face-alignment-mtcnn
 </a>

-For problems with paths just check the initial section of each .py file.
+For problems with paths just check the initial section of each .py file.<br>
 This repository is not intended to be a face recognition api but a simple example for a face recognition challenge

 REMEMBER TO LOAD YOUR DATASET IN THE "INPUTS" FOLDER<br>